previder/kubernetes-demo/README.md

 # Templates
 Some of the manifests contain a variable like `<yourusername>`,`<yourvip>` or `<yourport>`.
 Replace these before applying the manifest.
-With these entries it is easy to copy the manifest to a Notepad application first, replace the variables and then copy them into your terminal.
+These manifests are easiest to copy them into a Notepad application first, replace the variables and then copy them into your terminal.
+**Do not use Word, or other "bigger" applications, they tend to mess up spaces, tabs and end-of-lines.
+Use Wordpad, Notepad, [Notepad++](https://notepad-plus-plus.org/downloads/v8.5.8/)**

+## Kubernetes resources
+Many of the resources used today are default Kubernetes Resources which are documented on the [Kubernetes docs](https://kubernetes.io/docs/concepts/)

 # Modules
 - [01 - Deployment](01_deployment.md)